Form connections with a local family

 How Do I Apply for the Host Family Program?

-For incoming students in the Class of 2025, submit your application before midnight on Monday, June 21.
+For incoming students in the Class of 2026, submit your application before midnight on July 13.
 Applications will be accepted after the deadline for the program waitlist.
+The application is available here.

 If you are a Harvard community member interested in serving as a host, we welcome your application at any time.
-To serve as a host for the 2021-22 academic year, please complete the questionnaire by Tuesday, July 6.
+Please email email@example.com to learn more and receive the host application.

 Student Testimonials about the Host Family Program: